Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-BasicSetup.md

 ### Required Permissions

-To provision Azure landing zone portal accelerator in your environment, **your user/service principal must have Owner permission at the Azure Active Directory Tenant root**.
+To provision Azure landing zone portal accelerator in your environment, **your user/service principal must have Owner permission at the Microsoft Entra Tenant root**.
 Refer to these [instructions](./Deploying-Enterprise-Scale-Pre-requisites) on how to grant access before you proceed.

 ### Subscriptions